ballerina-platform/ballerina-dev-website/learn/tooling-guide/visual-studio-code-extension/run-and-debug/using-the-debugging-features.md

 ### Existing Limitations

-The below are the Ballerina expression types that are currently supported by the debugger expression evaluator and the existing limitations.

-- Anonymous function, query and let expressions are currently not supported.
+- Anonymous function, query, and let expressions are currently not supported.
 - Qualified identifiers are not supported (hence, cannot evaluate imported module entities).
 - Function invocations with rest arguments are work-in-progress.
 - Constructor expressions (list, map, table) are work-in-progress.